dougeby/IntuneDocs/intune/early-edition.md

 To manage user access permissions to add-ins, work with your Exchange admin to ensure that your MAM data protection policies apply to add-ins.

 #### How does this affect me?
 If your Exchange policies are already set to prevent side loading add-ins or installing add-ins, then read no further.
 Your MAM policies will apply as expected.
 If, however, you have set policies in MAM to restrict cut, copy, and paste operations within Outlook on Android and have not set your add-in policy in Exchange, you should know that by default, users will be able to install add-ins to Outlook.
 These add-ins can access message body, subject and other message properties.
-You can turn off end-user ability to install add-ins by having your Exchange Admin remove the “My Marketplace Apps” and “My Custom Apps” roles.
-For more details, see the additional information link shared below.
+You can turn off the user's ability to install add-ins by having your Exchange Admin remove the “My Marketplace Apps” and “My Custom Apps” roles.

-Note that the setting change in Exchange will apply to Outlook across Windows, iOS, web, Mac and mobile.
+The setting change in Exchange will apply to Outlook across Windows, iOS, web, Mac, and mobile.

 #### What do I need to do?
 Review your Exchange policies today.
 Inform your IT and helpdesk staff.
 Contact our support team with any specific questions or concerns.